What's the problem?

 Continue

-$$ y = \frac{x^2}{4a} $$ the point that obeys this equation is of the form, $$ \left(x, \frac{x^2}{4a}\right) $$
+$$ y = \frac{x^2}{4a} $$ A point on this curve has the form: $$ \left(x, \frac{x^2}{4a}\right) $$

-Before Adding the segments.
+Before adding the segments.

-On Adding the segments.
+After adding the segments.

-Q1 remains where it is at y = 0.
-But Q2 gets a one multiple of half So, it moves to y = 0.5.
-And Q3 gets a two multiple of half which is 1 from earlier (remember Q3 was at a height of 1).
-But, also the additional 0.5 from the previous Q2 because of addition, giving y = 0.5 + 1 = 1.5.
+Q1 stays at y = 0.
+Q2 gets one half-step, so it moves to y = 0.5.
+Q3 gets two half-steps, giving 1, plus the earlier 0.5 from Q2.
+So its y coordinate becomes 0.5 + 1 = 1.5.

-After Scaling down.
+After scaling down.

-Now, we scale down the curve by a factor of 3.
-So, the x coordinates of all the points are divided by 3.
-So, Q1 goes to x = 1/3.
-Q2 moves to x = 2/3 and Q3 moves to x = 3/3 = 1.
+Now scale the curve down by a factor of 3.
+The x coordinates are divided by 3: Q1 goes to x = 1/3, Q2 moves to x = 2/3, and Q3 moves to x = 3/3 = 1.

-The same happens to y coordinates from earlier.
-Q1 goes from y = 0 to y = 0/3 = 0 (I mean, stays along y).
+The y coordinates are divided by 3 too.
+Q1 stays at y = 0.
 Q2 goes from y = 0.5 to y = 0.5/3.
-And Q3 goes from y = 1.5 to y = 1.5/3 = 0.5.
+Q3 goes from y = 1.5 to y = 1.5/3 = 0.5.

 Q1, the 1st point is at (1/3, 0).